 While you might think that car insurance is something you don't need to think about until you have a car sorted, the amount you pay on your insurance can be dependent upon the type of car you buy, so it's important to consider both aspects at the same time.

-Here are some top tips for how to ensure you pay a reasonable price.
+Here are some top tips for how to ensure you pay a reasonable price when taking out your first car insurance policy.

 Think about what type of car you buy